Install the following android backup apps, don’t lose your important data anymore.

 Looking for something easy and efficient that gives you more out of the gate than most apps for offer up for free?
 My Backup covers a wide array of areas when it comes to backing up your data.
 Messages, Calls, Contacts, Playlists and even MMS attachments can be saved.
 On some devices, you will be able to save your alarm and home screen settings as well.
 If you have root, you can also backup full APKs.

 On that note, the Pro version of My Backup brings some more goodies to the table.
-You can deal with multiple devices and link they to one account.
+You can deal with multiple devices and link them to one account.
 Cloud storage also comes into play with access to Dropbox, Drive and Rerware Cloud.
 App freezing, cache wiping and force close control are some of the functions rooted features can look forward to with the Pro version.

 My Backup is free to download and will take care of most of your needs without paying a penny.
-My Backup Pro is pricier at $6.99, but comes with loads of features and would be a great fit for power users that want more control and functionality from their backup and restore app.
+My Backup Pro is pricier at $6.99, but comes with loads of features and would be a great fit for power users that want more control and functionality from their backup and restore the app.

 5. G Cloud Backup (free)

 This is another oddball of sorts as it will back up 99% of your data, but doesn’t deal with apps at all.
 It also uses the cloud as the name implies.
-Despite the lack of app backup, the G Cloud Backup app is still well worth a look however as it offers up some things you are no likely to find anywhere else.
+Despite the lack of app backup, the G Cloud Backup app is still well worth a look however as it offers up some things you are not likely to find anywhere else.
 One of those is dubbed “Memories” and lets you peer into your past.

 The Memory feature installs a tab that allows you to take a look back at archived video, calls, and data from the past year of your life.
 Whether that is a pleasant trip down memory lane or not will obviously depend on your year so it may not be a feature for some.
 If you are not the type to relieve the past, you will appreciate the ability to backup Whatsapp and Viber photos along with your messages, contacts and call logs.
 It is going to be secure with SSL and 256-AES encryption and restoring your data is just as easy as backing it up.